-In earlier days, having 512GB of internal storage was more than enough to store document, music, video, etc. However, now even 2TB of internal storage becomes insufficient for some people, who work as say a video editor and need to save all the source files.
+In earlier days, having 512GB of internal storage was more than enough to store documents, music, video, etc. However, now even 2TB of internal storage becomes insufficient for some people, who work as say a video editor and need to save all the source files.

-Combine two Hard Drives into one
+How to combine two Hard Drives into one on Windows

 There is no need to use any third-party software for this job as the built-in Disk Management functions well for this purpose.

 To get started, make sure you have at least three hard drives installed.
 The problem with this trick is that you cannot use an installed Operating System from the hard drives.
-Plus you cannot install any Operating System on that combined hard drive as well.
+Plus, you cannot install any Operating System on that combined hard drive as well.

 To begin, open Disk Management on your computer.
 To do so, right-click on This PC > select Manage.
 Therefore, click on Disk Management from left side list.
 Alternatively, you can press Win +X and select Disk Management from the list.

 Here you will find all the Hard Drives installed on your computer.
 Be very careful, when you are doing this step since you need to delete the whole volume (if any) and create Unallocated space.
 To do this, right-click on both of the hard drives and select Delete Volume.
-If your hard-drive is new and there is no partition, you can skip this step.
+If your hard drive is new and there is no partition, you can skip this step.